 Amlaš, a small village in the Gīlān province of northern Iran, has given its name to an assortment of archaeological artefacts recovered from the valleys of the nearby Alborz range.
-The term “Amlash” began to be used with the Paris exhibition of 1961.
 These artefacts range in date from the late second millennium BC through the Partho-Sasanian period, with most dated to the 9th and 8th centuries BC.
-Tombs in the area have produced both black and orange burnished pottery vessels and trilobite bronze arrowheads and fibulae.
-A main characteristic of Amlash pottery is its intricate sculptural detail and technical manufacture.
-Representations of animal figures are abundant in Amlash pottery and are usually depictions of common animals to that region.
+A main characteristic of Amlash pottery is its intricate sculptural detail and technical manufacture, deeply influenced by Mesopotamian and Syrian civilisations.
+Zoomorphic drinking or ritual vessels are abundant in Amlash pottery and usually features depictions of common animals to that region.
+Such vessels have been recovered across Mesopotamia and Anatolia, and they were known as BIBRÛ, from the word for “bird” in Akkadian, a Semitic language spoken in ancient Babylonia and Assyria.
+BIBRÛ vessels featured a prominent spout on the animal’s back and a secondary tubular opening on the animal’s mouth, and appeared for the first time in Uruk Mesopotamia.
+Vessels of this type might have been produced as ceremonial drinking vessels, dedicated to specific deities.
+They might have also served as drinking vessels for the social elite and royal family members.

 Western Asiatic Bull Vessel